spawnmarvel/quickguides/amqp/RequestRenewExample/README.md

-# Requests and renew
+# Requests and Renewals

-## Continue from manual steps in the main readme.md
+## Continue from manual steps in the main README.md.

 certreq -new